harvard-acc/LLVM-Tracer/README.md

        You may denote the path of LLVM to find/install by this option. if this option is not defined, environment variable LLVM_HOME will be used.

+     -DLLVM_RECOMMAND_VERSION="3.4", "3.5"
+       LLVM-Tracer supports both LLVM 3.4 and 3.5.
+It uses LLVM 3.4 by default, but you can manually specify the LLVM version to use.

      -DAUTOINSTALL=TRUE
        By this option, CMake scripts will automatically download, build and